Hyperkalemia – Diagnosis, Symptoms, and Treatment

 - Hemolysis – autoimmune hemolytic anemia, microangiopathic hemolytic anemia

 Decreased potassium secretion

-The kidneys are responsible for most of the potassium secretion in the body - the gastrointestinal tract also plays a lesser, yet important role in potassium metabolism.
-When the kidneys are injured acutely or chronically, they have a difficult time secreting potassium and therefore patients often develop hyperkalemia.
+The kidneys are responsible for most potassium secretion in the body - the gastrointestinal tract also plays a lesser yet essential role in potassium metabolism.
+When the kidneys are injured acutely or chronically, they have difficulty secreting potassium, so patients often develop hyperkalemia.
 Medications such as NSAIDs, ACEIs, and ARBs may also reduce the kidneys’ ability to get rid of potassium.
-Spironolactone is a potassium-sparring diuretic that can also produce hyperkalemia by decreasing renal potassium secretion.
+Spironolactone is a potassium-sparing diuretic that can also produce hyperkalemia by decreasing renal potassium secretion.

 How Common is Hyperkalemia?

-Hyperkalemia is a common electrolyte abnormality in the United States that is responsible for frequent primary care and emergency department visits.
-It is particularly common in critically ill patients in the intensive care unit.
+Hyperkalemia is a common electrolyte abnormality in the United States responsible for frequent primary care and emergency department visits.
+It is prevalent in critically ill patients in the intensive care unit.
 The most common cause is kidney disease.
 The condition often requires consultation with a nephrology specialist.

 The incidence of hyperkalemia is approximately 1%-10%.
 The incidence significantly increases to about 40%-55% in patients with chronic kidney disease.